zongyf02/mlax/docs/source/overview.rst

 .. warning::
     mlax does not perform implicit dtype conversions.
-As a general rule, if a function takes in two or more arrays as inputs, they must be of the same dtype.
-All internal operations will be carried out in that dtype and the returned values will be of that same dtype.
+As a general rule, if a function takes in two or more arrays (or pytrees of arrays) as inputs, they must be of the same dtype (or same pytree structure with leaves of the same dtype).
+All internal operations will be carried out in that dtype and the returned values will be of that dtype (or same pytree structure with leaves of teh same dtype).

 Since mlax is written in JAX, it is fully compatible with JAX transformations,
 notably: